Falmouth Beer Festival 2018

 The CAMRA Kernow Falmouth Festival will feature more than 240 fantastic Real Ales from local & national breweries & microbreweries with more than 70 Real Ciders & Perries and a range of Craft Beers, a Cornish Gin Bar & Wines.
 Festival themed glasses offer measures of a pint, 1/2 pint & 1/3 pint.
 Street food will be available alongside live local entertainment and tutored beer tastings on Friday & Saturday.
 There is wheelchair access & disabled facilities.

 £10 Entry Package includes admission, £4.95 of beer tokens, festival glass and festival programme.
 CAMRA members will receive an additional £1.65 of beer tokens. £3 Entrance fee for non-drinkers with soft drinks available for purchase.
-Pre-festival tickets will be available online shortly, alongside the usual entry on the door.
+Pre-festival tickets are available in Pubs and Festivals in Cornwall, alongside the usual entry on the door.

 A £1.00 refund is available on return of each undamaged festival glass.
 Additional beer tokens can be purchased at designated points throughout festival venue.
 All unused tokens can be redeemed for full face value.
 You will be able to join as a CAMRA member on the day to help protect and promote real ale, cider and perry when you will receive 2 complementary festival pints alongside the regular festival entry discounts and lots more.

 Do you fancy joining the Falmouth Beer Festival Team?
 Come and celebrate Cornish Beer and Cider with us!
 We welcome volunteers from throughout the country.
 Application forms will be available to download from the website www.cornwall.camra.org.uk shortly or contact our volunteer coordinator Ann Burnett on ku.gro.armac.llawnroc@ceslaicos